dykstrom/jcc/docs/Arrays.md

 ### Array Elements

-Garbage collection of array elements has not yet been implemented, but the planned design is:

-For each array that contains dynamically allocated elements (that is, strings), there will be a corresponding array of variable type pointers in the GC section of the stack.
-Any code that updates an array element must also update the corresponding variable type pointer, and call `memory_register`.
+For each array that contains dynamically allocated elements (that is, strings), there is a corresponding array of variable type pointers in the GC section of the stack.
+Any code that updates an array element also updates the corresponding variable type pointer.

 ### Entire Arrays